 The website contains more information on member practices including location, fees and doctors.
 Whangaroa and Hokianga have zero fees for all their enrolled populations.

-More information on PHOs is available through the Ministry of Health’s website.
+More information on PHOs is available on the Ministry of Health’s website.